 When selling your postcards, keep these things in mind to get maximum bucks for your collection.

-- Try multiple platforms: Most of the websites listed above provide a free appraisal.
-Try to get quotes from multiple places to find out which one gives you the maximum value
+- Use different platforms: Many of the websites mentioned before offer free appraisals.
+Try getting quotes from several places to see which one offers you the most money.

 Make Some Cash With Your Collection